cailleach1310/ares-d6system-plugin/plugin/help/en/rolls.md

 ## Rolling Against a Difficulty
 `roll <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level.
+`roll/fate <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level, spending a fate point.
+`roll/cp  <ability with optional modifiers>=<difficulty>` - Check an ability against a difficulty level, spending a char point.

 `roll <name>/<ability with optional modifiers>=<difficulty>` - Check an ability level against a difficulty level for another PC.